TTV/pixel-pic/readme.txt

 npm install

 Edit the pic.js to...

 Use your specific serial port that the arduino is connected to (default = COM6).
 Raspberry PI is something like "/dev/tty-usbserial1"
 Set the width and height of your picture frame

+If you want to see the serial ports on your machine, type "node ports.js" to have them listed ;-)

 Start the server with...